xrstf/rudi/docs/language.md

-# The Otto Language
+# The Rudi Language

-Otto is a Lisp dialect.
-Each Otto program consists of a series of statement, which are tuples (`( ... )`), which are executed in series.
+Rudi is a Lisp dialect.
+Each Rudi program consists of a series of statement, which are tuples (`( ... )`), which are executed in series.

 ## Data Types

-Otto knows the following data types:
+Rudi knows the following data types:

 * Null (`null`)
 * Bool (`true` or `false`)